-- And other sensitive data, genetic and biometric data (we continually refine)
+- other sensitive data, genetic and biometric data (we will continuously keep refining)

 What does GDPR mean for companies and organizations?

-On May 25th 2018 all companies must have revised their processes, procedures and used records, applications or information systems which keep the personal data of people.
-Firms must implement organizational, procedural and technical measures in order to demonstrate compliance with the GDPR requirements.
+On May 25th, 2018 all companies must have revised their processes, procedures, records, applications and information systems where some personal data is stored or processed.
+Companies must implement organizational, procedural and technical measures in order to demonstrate compliance with the GDPR requirements.
 Furthermore, organizations will have to be able to:

-- to prove that they keep only the data necessary for a particular purpose
+- prove that they are only processing personal data for a particular purpose

-- have to demonstrate to how they treat personal information throughout the processing
+- demonstrate the way of handling personal information throughout the data processing

-- have to keep data secure and verifiable manner, and demonstrate who has access to them
+- keep records of data in a secure and verifiable manner and to demonstrate who can access them

-- In the event of a security breach (in other words, the leak of personal information) will have to notify the supervisory authority and data subjects (people) concerned if necessary
+- in the event of a security breach (in other words, leak of personal information) they will have to notify the supervisory authority and data subjects (people) concerned if necessary

-Regulation introduces GDPR heavy fines.
-The fine can reach up to 4% of total revenue, or up to EUR 20 million.
+The regulation introduces heavy fines that can reach up to 4% of the total revenue of the company, or up to EUR 20 million.